• Skip to primary navigation

 Ingredients You Need

-• White Chocolate: Use high-quality white chocolate with at least 30% fat for a less sweet ganache.
+• White chocolate – Use high-quality white chocolate for a smooth Oreo ganache.

-How To Make Oreo Macarons
+How to Make Oreo Macarons

 Cover directly with plastic wrap and place in the fridge, or let it firm up at room temperature.